 Common causes include:

-Benefits of a VMS: Automates classification workflows, ensures required documentation, and centralizes audit trails so compliance is consistent across all suppliers and workers.
+How a VMS Reduces Misclassification Risk: A VMS automates worker classification workflows, ensures required documentation is collected before engagement, and centralizes audit trails so classification decisions are consistent across all suppliers and worker types.

 Companies that manage contractors too similarly to employees (or allow vendors to maintain too little oversight) may be exposed to co-employment claims.